 By refusing to acknowledge possible shortcomings in their own customer service model, many businesses miss out on opportunities to improve.
 That’s why 80% of companies feel they are providing an outstanding customer service experience, while only 8% of customers agree with that assessment.
 Your unhappy customers are a tremendous source of insight, and they are the ones to best tell you how to become more efficient.

 What does poor customer service look like?

 No customer service practice will suit every demographic.
-However, there are some customer service blunders which are objectively off-putting, and will displease customers of all sizes, needs, and walks of life.
+However, there are some customer service blunders that are objectively off-putting and will displease customers of all sizes and needs.
 These are the most commonly cited symptoms of poor customer service, and ways to mitigate them.